-How Does Drug Abuse Counseling Work?
+How Does Substance Abuse Counseling Work?

-When you first meet your substance abuse counselor, he or she will discuss with you your addiction as well as your past.
-The counselor will attempt to get to know more abuse your substance use (current and past) as well as factors that may have influenced and perpetuated your drug use.
+When you first meet your substance abuse counselor, he or she will discuss your addiction with you as well as your past.
+The counselor will attempt to get to know more abuse your substance use (current and past), as well as factors that may have influenced and perpetuated your drug use.
 Your counselor will help you come to better understand your addiction and learn healthier coping skills.7 As your treatment progresses, your counselor will learn more about you and will be able to fine-tune your plan for recovery.

 A drug abuse counselor will help you identify negative patterns and help you confront behavioral and emotional issues that may be hindering your progress.7 Some sessions will be easier than others, but with each session comes more progress.

-Drug Abuse Counseling Careers
+Substance Abuse Counseling Careers

-- Substance Abuse Counselor: One can embark upon this route post- high-school education in a few states, but many states now require a bachelor’s degree at a minimum (many require a master’s), as well as licensure.8
+- Substance Abuse Counselor: One can embark upon this route post-high school education in a few states, but many states now require a bachelor’s degree at a minimum (many require a master’s), as well as licensure.8

 - Recovery Coach: The requirements for a recovery coach lie more in personal knowledge of addiction rather than degrees or licensing.
-Many RC’s have struggled with addiction and are in recovery.2
+Many RCs have struggled with addiction and are in recovery.2

 - RN (Registered Nurse): Requires a minimum of a 2-year associates degree (may require 4-year bachelor’s) + an RN license.9